-Last week you came into my shop and told me you’d bought a fine new bed, and we agreed on a day and a time.
-That night I added up the sum total of our conversations, and determined that our last conversation held more words than you’d ever given me before.
+Last week, you came into my shop and told me you’d bought a fine new bed, and we agreed on a day and a time.
+That night I added up the sum total of our conversations, and determined that I had received more words from you during that conversation than you’d ever given me before.
 I slept tight in my chair with that fact over top of me.

-Two days ago, I poured water into the washtub and let the sisal rope soak overnight.
-The dog tried to harmonize with my singing.
+Two days ago, I poured water into the washtub and let the sisal rope soak.
+The dog tried to harmonize with my humming.
 When I asked him to stop, I noticed he needed a washing, too.

-Yesterday I laid the sisal out naked in the June sun, wiped down the parts of my bed key, then I scrubbed my nails clean and used the washtub for myself.
-My gnarled body went in from the corns on the bottom to the grays on the top.
+Yesterday, I laid the sisal out naked in the June sun, wiped down the parts of my bed key, and then I scrubbed my nails clean and used the washtub for myself.
+Dipping my gnarled body into the water, starting from the corns on my feet to finishing with the grays on my chest.
 My shabby clothes and shabbier dog followed.
-After the bath, I walked to Mrs. McLachlan’s garden and plucked some mint without asking.
-I asked the Lord to forgive my pride for not wanting to tell her my intentions with the mint.
+After tossing the bathwater, I walked to Mrs. McLachlan’s garden and plucked some mint without asking.
+I asked the Lord to forgive my pride for not wanting her to know my intentions.

-This morning when you show me into your room there will be on the floor your birch headboard, two posts, two long and two short support beams with a row of pegs like upside down thimbles on one side of each.
+This morning, I will rush to your house.
+When you show me into your room, there will be on the floor your birch headboard, two posts, two long and two short support beams with a row of pegs like upside down thimbles on one side of each.
 I will drop my sisal and my key and get straight to work.
 As I assemble your bedstead, I will ask your thoughts of the new pastor.
-At some point, your children’s voices will run through the open window and around and between us.
+At some point, your children’s voices will run through the open window and around and between and through us.
 When the frame is at attention on the plankwood floor, I will say: My, but your bedstead is grand, Mrs. Putnam.
 You will smell mint on my breath and smile as you leave the room.